fossasia/pslab-documentation/tutorials/multimeter.md

 ### Observations

 - The value of the resistor is displayed in the multimeter.
-- The _PSLab_ successfully measures the resistor.
+- The _PSLab_ successfully measures the resistance value.

 ### Conclusion